 Hey guys and welcome to another Flight Report!

-From 2023, I aim to offset all of my CO2 emission from flights.
+I aim to offset all of my CO2 emission from flights.
 All emissions are calculated using the ICAO Carbon Emissions Calculator and I will be funding projects approved by The Gold Standard.
-The CO2 output for this trip is:
+The CO2 output for this flight is:

 Here's the video version of this FR, it's got pretty much the same thing content wise.